Dr Warren Williams – Chief Executive

 Born in France, Seraphim has been living in Aotearoa since 2008 and is a proud New Zealand citizen.

 Seraphim joined the 20/20 Trust team in 2019 as Office Manager.
 She brings a wealth of knowledge to the team with her vast experience in both the international corporate and public sectors.
-Her current role involves providing administrative support to all 20/20 Trust programmes and programme team members, as well as being the first point of contact for all 20/20 Trust communications.
+Her current role involves providing administrative support to all 20/20 Trust programmes and programme team members and she is the first point of contact for 20/20 Trrust external enquiries.

-Seraphim is passionate about diversity and the wisdom of all cultures; she is currently studying Te Reo Māori.
+Seraphim is passionate about diversity and the wisdom of all cultures.
+She is studying Te Reo Māori.
 Seraphim is an avid musician and continues to support her local community by being a Support Worker for the elderly and for people with intellectual disabilities.

 Denise Proctor – Programme Coordinator